cubicmushroom/cqrs/docs/cqrs-architecture.md

 - Tracks success/failure rates, processing times, and memory usage
 - Provides per-class and aggregate statistics
 - Supports monitoring and alerting systems

+#### BlameMiddleware

+- Propagates `CausedByMessageStamp` instances to downstream messages to build a causal chain
+- Ensures only previously processed messages are marked as causes (no self-causation)
+- Enables auditors and observability tools to trace cross-bus dispatch flows (command → event → query)
+- Designed to sit in tandem with `MessageIdStampMiddleware` so all messages have identifiers before causation tracking

 ## Design Principles